ThomasBerends/symfony-certification-preparation-list/readme.md

 ---

 # Symfony Certification Preparation List

+*I unfortunately do not have the time to get this project fully updated.
+Any pull requests are appreciated and will still be reviewed & merged.
+If somebody would like to completely take over this project, feel free to create an issue.*

 When looking for a guide to prepare myself for a Symfony certification, I couldn't find a lot.
 So I've decided to start this project to help people find everything they need.